bwind/doshit/README.md

 # dothis
 Job queue for Python and NodeJS using Redis

-## creating a job
+## creating a task / job directly in redis

-To create a job is done in two steps:
+Creating a task is done in two steps:

-1) create a hash in redis:
+1) create a hash describing the task attributes in redis:

 ``` bash
 HSET {queue_name}:task:{task_id} function {function_name}